 You’ve had a stroke

-You’ve had symptoms, such as short-term loss of strength, speech, or vision
+You’ve had symptoms, such as short-term loss of strength, problems with speech, vision, or pain or swelling in your arms or legs

 If the test is done on your neck